ciarafitz/flappybird/README.md

 * Simple game of *Flappybird* where the user presses **spacebar** to fly through the green pipes without hiting them.
     * Pipes turn **red** when *hit*.

-## Dependecies:
+## Dependencies:
 * **p5.js**
     * Download from https://p5js.org/download/
-* Verify that your current version of your web browser supports p5.js
+* Verify that the current version of your web browser supports p5.js
     * **Note: Old versions of Internet Explorer and Safari may not be supported**.

 ##  Bugs: